 Who We Are

 Citizens for Mental Health and Public Safety (CMHPS) is a group of concerned citizens advocating that the money allocated to the City of Ann Arbor from the November 2017 Mental Health and Public Safety Millage be used for public safety and mental health services for the residents of Ann Arbor.
-We also urge county officials to adequately fund mental health services.

 Click here to find out who represents you in the State Senate and House of Representatives and to then send a message or call.

 City of Ann Arbor Officials Are In the Midst of Constructing the FY 2020/2021 Budget

 Now is an excellent time to influence the nature of the City's FY 2021 Budget.
 City officials are actively discussing the Budget, e.g., Council Members had a retreat on the Budget on December 9, 2019.
 Elements of the budget are very much in flux because the City Administrator will not present his recommended budget until April 20, 2020.
 The Council will adopt the FY 2021 on May 18, 2020.
 We are in a critical time.
 Please see “Needed Actions” on this home page for more information.